Saturday, January 19, 2013

 The Military Dictatorship – A Dark Chapter in Argentina’s History

 There are planters just like this one throughout the province of Cordoba, and there's a strong message behind them.
-Every photo... every planter represents an individual who went missing in the 70s during the dictatorship.
+Every photo--every planter represents an individual who went missing the during the dictatorship several decades ago.

 In this neighborhood, Luis Canfaila was abducted on 10/12/1975.